Coronavirus: where to buy face masks and how to make your own

 The fabric, or combination of fabrics you use should balance a good level of filtration of viral particles, comfort when wearing and ease of washing.

-Studies have found that tightly woven cotton is a good option for homemade face masks.
+Studies have found that multiple layers of different fabric are a good option for cloth masks.

 You can either buy fabric or use an old piece of clothing.
 Ideally, you want something breathable and comfortable that won't distort or stretch too much with repeated washing.